geodave810/Emmett-Delta/README.md

 Option 3:
 1/2" EMT Horizontals & 4x 1/2" EMT Verticals on each column.
 (This is the build I am doing)

+Option 4:
+1/2" PVC Horizontals & 4x 1/2" EMT Verticals on each column.

+Option 5:
+1/2" PVC Horizontals & 4x 1/2" PVC Verticals on each colum.
+(I have not uploaded the vertex files for this yet)